 In 2017, Ruth was awarded the British Veterinary Association’s (BVA) Chiron Award in recognition of her contributions and achievements driving progress in farm animal welfare within the supply chains of some of the world’s largest food brands.

-Following the float of Benchmark Ruth established Sankalpa in 2014 – an organisation that invests in people with the vision and ability to bring about systemic change across a host of issues.
-These range from driving farm animal welfare at home and abroad, highlighting human stories and global issues through film, through to supporting the next generation of entrepreneurs in Africa and giving purpose to adults with learning disabilities and autism.
-For more information visit www.oursankalpa.org
+In 2015 Ruth established sankalpa – an organisation that invests in people with the vision and ability to bring about systemic change across a host of issues. sankalpa prioritises the evolution of the human being and also works in other areas including food sustainability, telling relevant human stories, supporting entrepreneurs in Africa and adults with learning disabilities and autism.
+For more information visit https://oursankalpa.org/